software-tools-books/js4ds/_en/finale.md

 and [using a relational database](../database/) instead of a text file as a data store.
 Beyond that,
-you could look at using the full power of the [D3](FIXME) library for interactive visualization, or at building more sophisticated React interfaces with [RxJS](FIXME).
+you could look at using the full power of the [D3][d3] library for interactive visualization, at building more sophisticated React interfaces with [RxJS][rxjs], or at starting over completely the way JavaScript programmers do every eight months and rewriting everything with [Web Components][web-components].
 Whatever you do,
 we hope that this tutorial has helped you get started.